Meituan: Saudi Arabia

+Meituan Network Marketing

-Meituan is a Chinese O2O (online-to-offline) local life service platform, connecting over 240 million consumers and five million local merchants via a comprehensive array of e-commerce services and products.
-It has 600 million users and almost 4.5 million business partners that cover nearly all China.
-About 35 million people use the service every day.
-Meituan offers a one-stop “travel life” service platform for users in order to achieve coverage of full consumption in different places.
-Therefore, now there are 70 million users of hotel and travel businesses in total.
+Meituan is a Chinese O2O (online-to-offline) local life service platform.
+It has 600 million users and almost 4.5million business partners that cover nearly all China.
+About 35million people use the service every day.
+Meituan offers a one-stop "travel life" service platform for users to achieve coverage of full consumption in different places.
+Therefore, now there are 70million users of hotel and travel businesses in total.

-In 2020, the company will achieve revenue of RMB 114.8 billion, with 511 million annual users (mainly from the takeaway business in 2020) and 6.8 million active merchants.
-In 2020, the company will achieve revenue of RMB 114.8 billion, with 511 million annual users (mainly from the takeaway business in 2020), 6.8 million active merchants, 355 million domestic hotel nights, ranking first in the industry in the amount of hotel nights, and a solid market share for Meituan takeaway, making Meituan the leading local lifestyle service platform.
+In 2020, the company will achieve revenue of RMB 114.8billion, with 511million annual users (mainly from the takeaway business in 2020), 6.8million active merchants, 355million domestic hotel nights, ranking first in the industry in the amount of hotel nights, and a solid market share for Meituan takeaway, making Meituan the leading local lifestyle service platform.
 Meituan has become the leading local lifestyle service platform.

-Management and administration
+Management and Administration

 The company is headquartered in Beijing and was founded in 2010 by Wang Xing.
 Prior to starting Meituan, Wang founded Xiaonei and Fanfou, which were based on Facebook and Twitter respectively.